 What are the minimum requirements?

 StaffPad will run on any Windows 10 device with pen and touch.
 Of course, the size of the score you can write and play back is dependent on the speed of your device's CPU, RAM and disk.
 Although our engine is very efficient, large scores are taxing on your CPU.
-We recommend the i5 Surface Pro 4 for an optimal experience.
+We recommend the Surface Pro in any configuration.

 Does StaffPad do guitar tablature?